|Alma Mater:||Florida State '95|

 Jennifer Hyde enters her 12th season at the helm of the Florida State program as FSU’s winningest women’s tennis coach.
 Hyde surpassed Anne Davis (1980-86) with her 142nd career win on March 22, 2014 against NC State.
-Hyde has led the Seminoles NCAA appearances eight of the past nine seasons, including their first ever Sweet 16 in 2010.
-With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2011 and 2007, Hyde looks to guide the Seminoles deep into the NCAA Tournament in 2016.
+Hyde has led the Seminoles to NCAA appearances eight of the past nine seasons, including their first ever Sweet 16 in 2010.
+With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2007 and 2011, Hyde looks to guide the Seminoles deep into the NCAA Tournament in 2016.

 In 2015, the Seminoles posted a 16-11 record and reached the ACC Semifinals.
 During the year, the ‘Noles defeated five ranked teams, including No. 36 Notre Dame and No. 15 Miami in the ACC Tournament in Cary, N.C.
 In reaching the semifinals, the Seminoles reached at least the quarterfinals of the ACC Tournament for the ninth consecutive season.
 While the team was the first team left on the bubble for the NCAA Tournament, Hyde oversaw the continued development of Daneika Borthwick, who was named the ITA Southeast Region Most Improved Senior of the Year, and Gabby Castaneda, who as a freshman led the Seminoles with 26 wins on the season.